-Huddles are groups of three or four people who meet weekly – or fortnightly – and commit to doing so for at least six to twelve months.
+Huddles are groups of three or four people who meet monthly and commit to doing so for at least six to twelve months.

 Huddles are a place to grow in our discipleship and form accountable relationships.
 They are a safe place to share (come as you are) and a challenging place to grow (but don’t stay as you are) and function around four key elements that provide opportunities to:

 To be able to form a deep relationship with each other we have to meet together.
 Proximity means face to face contact and is important in our formation as individuals.
 Keeping the relationship going means staying connected to each other and checking in with each other regularly.
 Friendships can’t grow if we don’t make time to meet and talk.

 Huddles are made up of three or four people who meet together at least once a month; in a home, in a pub/coffee shop or online, some early in the morning before work, others during a lunch break and others last thing at night.
 You don’t need to be best friends already, in fact we think groups can work just as well, sometimes even better when they are formed of people who’ve only known each other for a little while.

 This is a time for each person to share their story, it’s a chance to look back over the significant moments of each of their lives – the good, the painful, the disappointing, the momentous, the confusing – all of which has led to where each of us now are.
 It’s an opportunity to better understand ourselves and how God has been at work in each of our lives, where we can build honest, life-shaping relationships with the rest of the group.
 It’s also an opportunity to reflect on how each of our stories – no matter what they contain – are being drawn into a larger story of God, a story that is travelling towards a beautiful end.
 When we capture this reality it gives us a clearer vision and purpose for our lives today.